pdub206/cataclysm/README.md

  * Ability to change ldesc of PC/NPC's in some situations
  * Ability to look in certain directions to see what is 1-3 rooms away
  * PC's and NPC's can now have an age set between 18-65
+ * "audit ac" command for immortals (formerly "acaudit"), allowing for further audit commands in the future

 Features to be implemented in the next few releases:

-* "acaudit" command to be "audit ac", allowing for further audit commands in the future
 * Subclass selection to personalize character further
 * Combat is slowed down so it isn't over in < 15 seconds (unless you're far outmatched)
 * Mounts added to help with long trips